 What do you think of when you think of Dublinia?
-A stuffy History Museum?
+A stuffy Viking History Museum in Dublin?
 Just for kids?
 Boring?

 Well, this blog is here to prove that we are none of the above and are in fact a lot more than that!

 Here are 5 reasons (although we have a lot more) that we think Dublinia is one of the best history museums in Dublin.

 We are so lucky to have such an amazing group of Living Historians who work for Dublinia.
 Dressed in Viking and Medieval costume and armed with some unusual items ranging from Viking and Medieval games, to tablet weaving or even using a quernstone, they demonstrate and explain their crafts, and are absolute experts in it all.

 We have specialists on Viking weapons, the history of the barber surgeon, medieval medicine and herbs, and even Hnefatafl (Viking chess!)
 Where else would you get it?

 How lucky are we that we get to come to work in such an amazing and historical building every day?
 Dubliners will know this prominent city centre building as many things over the years, the Synod Hall of Christchurch Cathedral, a nightclub in the 1980s and for many years, an empty beautiful building lying idle in the middle of a bustling city, until we came along in 1993 to turn it into Dublinia.

 It’s not just for us though, our exhibitions work around this building, and its beautiful architecture is still on view to see when visitors come to visit, and the original medieval tower of the original St Michael’s church still stands and is part of the visit, a 120 step climb to the top to see Dublin at its best!